 Frozen scallops should be thawed in the refrigerator.
 Do not thaw them at room temperature and be sure to rinse them before cooking.

 Milk will help tenderize these and get rid of their fishy taste and odor.
-It can also help extra particles of sand.
-To do this, rinse with cold water and then soak them for one hour and then blot dry as directed above.
+It can also help get rid of extra particles of sand.
+To do this, rinse them with cold water and then soak them for one hour and then blot them dry as directed above.

 When making this scallops recipe, you'll want to cook them on each side for 2-3 minutes on each side, depending on their size.